Child Care Service Payment Principles

 The county must notify the client whenever there is an approval, denial, change or discontinuance in the amount of subsidy paid by the county for child care.
 A 10-day NOA is required for the discontinuance, decrease, or when there is an interruption in the child care payment.

-Whenever a notice is not issued through CalSAWS, a copy of the notice of action MUST be forwarded to Imaging.
-It is the client’s sole responsibility to communicate information in regards to child care subsidy to their provider.
+Whenever a NOA is not issued through CalSAWS, a copy of the NOA MUST be forwarded to Imaging.
+It is the client’s sole responsibility to communicate information regarding their child care subsidy to their provider.

 Co-Payment

 A client may choose a child care provider whose rates exceed the RMR ceiling.
-The county will not pay those child care costs that are in excess of the RMR.
-The client is responsible for these costs.
-This is referred to as a Co-Payment.
+The county will not pay child care costs that exceed the RMR, and the client is responsible for paying the difference.
+This is referred to as a co-payment.

 Change in Rate Ceiling

-When notified there is a change in the child care provider, a change in the hours of care, or when a child turns 2, school age, or turns 13 years old, the rate ceiling for that child must be reviewed.
-When a revision is necessary a new NOA needs to be issued to the client.
-If there is a decrease in their RMR or child care payments are discontinued, a timely notice of action must be issued.
+When notified of a change in the child care provider, or when a child turns 2, or becomes school-age, the rate ceiling for that child must be reviewed.
+When a revision is necessary, a new NOA must be issued to the client.
+If there is a decrease in their RMR or child care payments are discontinued, a timely NOA must be issued.
 Any changes are effective the first of the following month.

-When a child who enters kindergarten at 5 years of age the “6 years and older” rate ceiling is used.
+When a child enters kindergarten at 5 years of age, the “6 years and older” rate ceiling is used.

 Related Topics